Missouri Rental Agreement

 Missouri Landlord Tenant Laws

 • Evictions – Missouri landlords may evict for rent default, lease violations, or illegal acts, among other things.
-Before filing eviction, landlords must serve tenants with prior notice to pay or quit, depending on the eviction type.
+Before filing eviction, they must serve tenants with prior notice to pay or quit, depending on the eviction type.
 This means most evictions in Missouri take between about a week, to a little over a month.

-• Settling Legal Disputes – Missouri allows small claims courts to decide landlord-tenant disputes, as long as the amount in controversy is under $5,000.
+• Settling Legal Disputes – Missouri lets small claims courts decide landlord-tenant disputes, as long as the amount in controversy is under $5,000.
 Small claims does not have the power to decide evictions.
 Most landlord-tenant issues fall under contract law, which has a 10-year statute of limitations (5 years, for oral contracts).

 To learn more about landlord tenant laws in Missouri, click here.